ConfusedVorlon/HSTableView/README.md

 # HSTableView

-A simpler, more elegant UITableView.
+A simpler, more elegant UITableView, more in the style of SwiftUI than UIKit.
 Rows are managed by objects.
 Things happen with blocks.

 Your whole table is declared up front with no delegates.